Clackamas Community College

 4 credits, Spring

-Introduces basic painting tools, materials, techniques, and elements of composition, color, gesture, and value.
-Projects will involve observational painting with a focus on landscape and its relationship to volume and form on a two-dimensional plane.
-Assignments include painting, drawing, assigned readings and group critiques of painting projects.
+Introduces basic painting tools, materials, techniques, and elements of composition, color, value and space.
+Projects involve observational painting with a focus on landscape and its relationship to volume and form on a two-dimensional plane.
+Course includes painting, readings and group critiques.

 ART-284 Painting: Still Life/Intermediate